 Here are the different types of interruption detection possible:

-Pin.IRQ_RISING: Triggers the interrupt when the signal goes from
+Pin.IRQ_FALLINGwill generate an interrupt when the signal goes from

 from machine import Pin pin_button = Pin(14, mode=Pin.IN, pull=Pin.PULL_UP) def interruption_handler(pin): ... pin_button.irq(trigger=Pin.IRQ_FALLING,handler=interruption_handler) while True: ...

-The code uses the function
+The code uses the

-When an interrupt is triggered, the
+When an interrupt is enabled,

-import time from machine import Pin button_pressed_count = 0 # global variable pin_button = Pin(14, mode=Pin.IN, pull=Pin.PULL_UP) def button_isr(pin): global button_pressed_count button_pressed_count += 1 if __name__ == "__main__": button_pressed_count_old = 0 pin_button.irq(trigger=Pin.IRQ_FALLING,handler=button_isr) while True: if button_pressed_count_old != button_pressed_count: print('Button value:', button_pressed_count) button_pressed_count_old = button_pressed_count if button_pressed_count > 10: # heavy task here ...
+import time from machine import Pin button_pressed_count = 0 # global variable pin_button = Pin(14, mode=Pin.IN, pull=Pin.PULL_UP) def button_isr(pin): global button_pressed_count button_pressed_count += 1 if __name__ == "__main__": button_pressed_count_old = 0 pin_button.irq(trigger=Pin.IRQ_FALLING,handler=button_isr) While True: if button_pressed_count_old != button_pressed_count: print('Button value:', button_pressed_count) button_pressed_count_old = button_pressed_count if button_pressed_count > 10: # heavy task here ...